-Andrew Strabone focuses his practice on complex business disputes, with an emphasis on intellectual property and securities litigation.
-He has represented clients in a broad range of industries, including the financial services, telecommunications, computer hardware, semiconductor, entertainment and biopharmaceutical industries.
-Andrew has experience at all stages of litigation, including recently obtaining nine-figure verdicts and findings of patent infringement, validity and willfulness in each of five separate jury trials.
+Andrew Strabone concentrates his practice on complex intellectual property disputes, with a particular emphasis on patent litigation.
+He has represented clients across a wide range of industries, including telecommunications, computer hardware, semiconductors and computer software.
+Andrew has extensive trial experience and has played a key role in securing nine-figure verdicts (altogether totaling over $1.3 billion) and favorable findings of patent infringement, validity and willfulness in eight separate jury trials.
+He is experienced in all phases of litigation, from pre-suit investigation through trial and appeal.

 Experience